-Prior Series A Preferred Stock Financing.
-The Company raised \$600,000 in our Series A 6% Convertible Preferred Stock (the "Series A Preferred Stock") from two separate accredited investors in November 2015 and January 2016, respectively.
-The financing was used to support the prior, discontinued business and operations of the Company.
-The Series A Preferred Stock bears a 6% dividend per annum, calculable and payable per quarter in cash or additional shares of common stock as determined in the Certificate of Designation.
-The Series A Preferred Stock was originally convertible at \$6.50 per share at the discretion of the holders and contains price protection provisions in the instance that we issue shares at a lower price, subject to certain exemptions.
-The price has been reset several times since the issuance of the Series A Preferred Stock.
-Most currently, as a result of the current private placement offering, the conversion price was reset to \$4.50 per share.
-Series A Preferred Stock holders also received other rights and protections including piggy-back registration rights, rights of first refusal to invest in subsequent offerings, security over our assets (secondary to our debt holders), and certain negative covenant guaranties that we will not incur non-ordinary debt, enter into variable pricing security sales, redeem or repurchase stock or make distributions, and other similar warranties.
-The Series A Preferred Stock was redeemable on July 1, 2019 per a March 2019 modification and is currently in technical default.
-The Series A Preferred Stock has no voting rights until converted to common stock.
-The Series A Preferred Stockholders also received warrants in connection with their investment, all of which had expired in January 2021.
+Series A Preferred Stock Financing.
+The Company raised \$600,000 in a Series A 6% Convertible Preferred Stock (the "Series A Stock") from two accredited investors in November 2015 and January 2016, respectively.
+The Series A Stock bears a 6% dividend per annum, calculable and payable per quarter in cash or additional shares of common stock as determined in the Certificate of Designation.
+The Series A Stock was originally convertible at \$6.50 per share at the discretion of the holders and contains price protection provisions in the instance that we issue shares at a lower price, subject to certain exemptions.
+The price has been reset several times since the issuance of the Series A Stock.
+As of December 31, 2023, as a result of the 2023 private placement offering and warrant exercise inducement, the conversion price was \$3.00 per share.
+Series A Stockholders also received other rights and protections including piggy-back registration rights, rights of first refusal to invest in subsequent offerings, security over our assets (secondary to our debt holders), and certain negative covenant guaranties that we will not incur non-ordinary debt, enter into variable pricing security sales, redeem or repurchase stock or make distributions, and other similar warranties.
+The Series A Stock has no voting rights until converted to common stock.